-- Navigate to the Active Directory extension on the navigation bar on the left side.
+- Expand More services below the navigation bar on the left side.

 The Azure portal with the B2C features blade showing will open in a new browser tab or window.

 Pin this blade to your Startboard for easy access.
-(The Pin tool is marked in red at the upper-right corner of the features blade.)
+(The Pin tool is in the upper-right corner of the features blade.)

 Step 4: Link your Azure AD B2C tenant to your Azure subscription

 If you are planning to use your B2C tenant for production apps, you will need to link your Azure AD B2C tenant to your Azure subscription to pay for usage charges.
 Read this article to learn how to do this.